The European market potential for mangoes

 - Find British mango traders in the trader search option of UK Trade Info (Search in commodities for mango with HS-code 080450).
 You can also check the Exim World United Kingdom buyer and importer directories to see which British companies are importing mangoes mainly from India.

-France: an interesting market for West African suppliers
+France: An interesting market for West African suppliers

 - France has a strong preference for locally produced fruits (see also trends below).
 This means the mango supply from neighbouring Spain is relatively high and is expected to remain strong, but you can also expect competition from local summer fruits such as French-grown stone fruit.